2003 Football League Third Division play-off final

-The 2003 Football League Third Division play-off Final was an association football match which was played on 24 May 2003 at the Millennium Stadium, Cardiff, Wales, between Bournemouth and Lincoln City to determine the fourth and final team to gain promotion from the Football League Third Division to the Second Division.
-The top three teams of the 2002–03 Third Division season, Rushden & Diamonds, Hartlepool United and Wrexham, gained automatic promotion to the Championship, while those placed from fourth to seventh place in the table took part in play-offs.
+The 2003 Football League Third Division play-off final was an association football match which was played on 24 May 2003 at the Millennium Stadium, Cardiff, Wales, between Bournemouth and Lincoln City to determine the fourth and final team to gain promotion from the Football League Third Division to the Second Division.
+The top three teams of the 2002–03 Third Division season, Rushden & Diamonds, Hartlepool United and Wrexham, gained automatic promotion to the Second Division, while those placed from fourth to seventh place in the table took part in play-offs.
 The winners of the semi-finals competed for the final place for the 2003–04 season in the Second Division.
 Bournemouth and Lincoln City defeated Bury and Scunthorpe United, respectively, in the semi-finals.

 The final kicked off around 3 p.m. in front of a crowd of 32,148 and was refereed by Alan Kaye.
 In the 29th minute, Bournemouth took the lead through Steve Fletcher with a volley past Alan Marriott, the Lincoln goalkeeper.
 Ben Futcher equalised six minutes later from close range from a corner but one minute into first-half stoppage time, Carl Fletcher scored with a header to make it 2–1 to Bournemouth.
 Eleven minutes into the second half, Bournemouth scored after a counter-attack when Stephen Purches volleyed in a cross from Wade Elliott.
 Four minutes later Garreth O'Connor made it 4–1.
 In the 75th minute, Lincoln scored through Mark Bailey but just over a minute later, Fletcher scored his second, a header from O'Connor's free kick, to make the score 5–2 to Bournemouth, the final score.

 Bournemouth ended their following season in ninth position in the Second Division, three places and seven points below the play-offs.
 Lincoln City's finished in seventh place in the Third Division in their next season but were knocked out of the play-offs in the semi-final, losing 4–3 on aggregate to Huddersfield Town.